infinitelambda/dbt-data-diff/docs/index.md

 </details>

-### 4. [Bonus] Deploy the Streamlit in Snowflake 🤩
+### 4. [Bonus] Deploy the helper 🤩

-Our helper is the Streamlit in Snowflake application which was built on the last diff result only in order to help us to hopefully have a better examining with the actual result with typing SQL.
+Our helper is the [Streamlit in Snowflake](https://www.snowflake.com/en/data-cloud/overview/streamlit-in-snowflake/) (SiS) application which was built on the last diff result in order to help us to have a better examining with the actual result without typing SQL.

 Let's deploy the Streamlit app by running the dbt command as follows: